maxscheijen/maxscheijen.github.io/content/posts/run-custom-scripts-anywhere.md

 chmod +x ~/.dotfiles/scripts/*
 ```

-After this I added the scripts directory to the PATH by adding the folling line to my `~/.zshrc` file
+After this I added the scripts directory to the PATH by adding the following line to my `~/.zshrc` file

 ```bash
 export PATH="$HOME/.dotfiles/scripts:$PATH"